heyoeyo/Arduino-Jeopardy-Buttons/README.md

 ### Extra complexity

 In theory, the code for repeatedly reading over buttons and lighting up corresponding LEDs should be fairly simple.
 However, looking through the actual code, it may seem much more complicated than expected!
 The added complexity comes from two sources.
 For one, there is some work done to *animate* the LEDs when they turn off, to help give some sense of a timer running out.
 The second source of complexity comes from doing some additional checks to prevent players from being able to hold down their button to answer after another player's timer runs out.
 For example, imagine one player is answering but gets the wrong answer, leaving other players to jump in.
-If every player were to hold down their button, then whoever has the button that appeats first in the simple reading loop would always get to answer first, without having to race/time their press to beat out other players.
+If every player were to hold down their button, then whoever has the button that appears first in the simple reading loop would always get to answer first, without having to race/time their press to beat out other players.
 This seems unfair and also removes the fun of players frantically pressing their button to answer, so the code constantly checks that the buttons haven't been pushed recently when deciding whether to trigger the LEDs.

 ## LEDs